-4d WEBASSIGN ONLINE QUIZZES: Twelve quizzes will be posted in WebAssign to be due on the dates listed in the course calendar.
+4d WEBASSIGN ONLINE QUIZZES: Twelve quizzes will be posted in WebAssign to be due on the dates listed in the Quiz/HW calendar.
 You will have 45 minutes to complete an online quiz; the clock starts from the time you open your quiz.
-Each quiz will be graded on a scale of 0 to 10 points, and the top ten scores will count, to total up to 100 points.
-DO NOT wait until the last minute to submit your quiz; we will not extend time for computer issues or WebAssign server problems.
+Each quiz will be graded on a scale of 0 to 8 points, and the top ten scores will count, to total up to 80 points.
+DO NOT wait until the last minute to submit your quiz; we will NOT extend time for computer issues or WebAssign server problems.